wireapp/wire-server-deploy/offline/wiab-staging.md

 # verify time and timezone consistency across the machines
 ansible all -i ansible/inventory/offline/inventory.yml -m shell -a 'date'

+# verify if the MTU is consistent across all the VMs
+d ansible all -i ansible/inventory/offline/inventory.yml -m shell -a "ip link show | grep mtu"
 ```

 If any hostname, IP address, SSH setting, or interface name is wrong at this stage, correct `ansible/inventory/offline/inventory.yml` before continuing.
 The next deployment steps assume this inventory is accurate.